|Date of Birth||31 December 1943, Scarborough, Yorkshire, England, UK|

 Mini Bio (1)

-Ben Kingsley was born in England.
-Kingsley is mixed race, his father, Rahimtulla Harji Bhanji, was of Gujrati Indian descent, and his mother, Anna Lyna Mary (Goodman), was British.
+Ben Kingsley was born in Scarborough, Yorkshire, England.
+His father, Rahimtulla Harji Bhanji, was of Gujrati Indian descent, and his mother, Anna Lyna Mary (Goodman), was British.
 Ben began to act in stage plays during the 1960s.
 He soon became a successful stage actor, and also began to have roles in films and TV.
 His birth name was Krishna Bhanji, but he changed his name to "Ben Kingsley" soon after gaining fame as a stage actor, fearing that a foreign name could hamper his acting career.

 Ben Kingsley first earned international fame for his performance in the 1982 movie, Gandhi (1982).
 His performance as "Mahatma Gandhi" earned him international fame.
 He won many awards - including an Oscar for Best Actor.
 He also won Golden Globe, BAFTA and London Film Critics' Circle Awards.
 After acting in Gandhi (1982), Ben was recognized as one of the finest British actors.